dsgelab/Somatic_Mutations/README.md

 # Detecting somatic mutations in FinnGen participants using MoChA

+## FinnGen_R7
+All scripts related to mCA analysis of FinnGen R7

 ## Shell_Affymetrix_test_sample
 Detecting mCA for hundards of FinnGen test samples using shell scripts in GCP VM instance.